mirceaulinic/mirceaulinic.github.io/_posts/2017-10-18-even-driven-network-automation.md

 the ``salt://`` URI is that you can move the entire environment without any configuration change (except ``file_roots`` on the Master).

-Let's have a look at each of these files:
+Let's have a look at each of these SLS files:

 ``/etc/salt/reactor/if_down_shutdown.sls``
 ```yaml